anhinga/2020-notes/attention-based-models/simple-minded-attention.md

 The situation when this terminology works really, really well is the following one.

-Assume that the "value vector" are fairly high-dimensional and sparse (in the sense, that not too many coordinates of each vector are substantially different from zero;
+Assume that the "value vectors" are fairly high-dimensional and sparse (in the sense, that not too many coordinates of each vector are substantially different from zero;
 we'll even think that the number of "leading terms" (coordinates which are quite far from zero) is small, and then there might be some less prominent non-zero coordinates, but not too many).

-Then if you just add them all together (with all coefficient being one), this is not too far from the union of all these values (ideally, the sparseness is such that different vectors don't intersect too much).
+Then if you just add them all together (with all coefficient being one), this is not too far from the union of all these values (ideally, the sparseness is such that different vectors don't intersect too much, so there is an extra assumtion here that "value vectors" are "almost independent").

 Then multiplication by probabilities before adding them all together would attenuate the non-attended ones.